Azure/AvereSDK/docs/README.md

 The vfxt.py script is a command-line tool for creating, managing, and decommissioning Avere vFXT clusters in cloud-based virtual computing environments.

 This documentation set gives a basic overview of the vfxt.py script and its options.
 For a more comprehensive explanation of how to set up a cloud project and configure the necessary infrastructure for running a vFXT cluster on a specific cloud platform, read the customized vFXT installation guide for your cloud provider.
-Links are below in [Additional documentation](#additional-documentation), below.
+Links are below in [Additional documentation](#additional-documentation).

 ## Contents